Water Bore Drilling

 $$$ Bore & Pump vs Town Water Supply - a price comparison

-Why should you consider a bore and pump (around $3300) when you can buy a lot of town water for that price?
-Let's discuss it below.
+Why should you consider a water bore and pump package (around $4300 – $4700) when you can buy town water?
+Let's break down the true cost savings below.

 Assumptions used below

-• Flow and pressure from the bore pump is the same as town supply
+- Flow and pressure from the bore pump is usually the same as the town supply

-• Solar panels are not considered and power usage is at the highest Ergon tariff (Tariff 11) at 24.34c/kWh
+- Solar panels are not considered, and power usage is based on Ergon Energy's residential Tariff 11 rate of 24.34c/kWh

 Calculations: